 Here are some ideas which can help a person avoid an opioid overdose:

 Avoid opioids of all kinds.
 For those who require prescription painkillers to manage their pain, there may be alternatives to opioids.
-In some cases, taking opioids simply cannot be avoided.
-In those cases, risks and benefits should be discussed with your doctor, and measures that can be taken to avoid dependence on the drug.
+In some cases, taking opioids is simply unavoidable.
+In those cases, doctors should discuss risks and benefits with the patient, and take measures to avoid dependence on the drug.

 Get help if you are currently abusing opioids.
 Taking opioids, particularly if it is not under the direction of a doctor, can quickly lead to significant danger.
 To avoid overdose, reach out for help today.
 There are many effective and private options available for ending a drug addiction for good.

 In most cases, Narcan can save the life of someone overdosing on opioids.
 Fortunately, officials of states and cities around the country are making the life-saving drug more accessible.